How to Make Wonton Soup

 Freeze any unused wontons in a container for a quick weekday lunch or dinner.
 So the next time you feel like having wonton soup, simply thaw them before cooking.
 You can use this easy wonton recipe for a soup or to deep fry.
 Remember to use the thicker wonton wrappers if you wish to fry them.

 Yummm…. this bowl of wonton soup was SO delicious and satisfying.
 It was good to the last drop.
 The warm chicken broth complemented the tasty wontons very well.
-If you try this recipe and like it, please share it on your social media and tag @souperdiaries on Instagram.
-I would love to see your pictures!
-And don’t forget to share this post. 🙂
+If you try this recipe and like it, please share it on your social media and tag #souperdiaries on your social media.
+I would love to see your pictures! 🙂

 - Wonton Filling